 View the timeline.

-University President Robert J. Zimmer discusses the central importance of free expression to universities in a 2016 op-ed in the Wall Street Journal entitled “Free Speech Is the Basis of a True Education.”
+University Chancellor Robert J. Zimmer discusses the central importance of free expression to universities in a 2016 op-ed in the Wall Street Journal entitled “Free Speech Is the Basis of a True Education.”

 Read the article.